Princeton-Cabernet/BeauCoup/README.md

     }

 # License
+Copyright 2020 Xiaoqi Chen, Princeton University.

-The project source code, including the P4 data plane program template, is released under the **AGPLv3 license**.
+The project source code, including the P4 data plane program template, is released under the **[GNU Affero General Public License v3](https://www.gnu.org/licenses/agpl-3.0.html)**.

-If you modify the code and make the functionality of the code available to users interacting with it remotely through a computer network, for example through a P4 program, you must make the modified source code feely available under the same AGPLv3 license.
+If you modify the code and make the functionality of the code available to users interacting with it remotely through a computer network, for example through a P4 program, you must make the modified source code freely available under the same AGPLv3 license.